Although recreational vehicles are popular nationwide, many people are confused about what kind of tires they should have for their RV.

 Speed Rating: L

-These tires will provide a very quiet ride and good handling and traction.
+These tires will provide a tranquil ride and good handling and traction.

-The biggest problem with the Goodyear Wrangler is that there are limited choices, so they won’t cover all RVs.
-Also, they do not tend to do well in snow, so if you live North or planning on heading this way, you might want to explore other options.
+The biggest problem with the Goodyear Wrangler is that there are limited choices so they won’t cover all RVs.
+Also, they do not tend to do well in snow, so if you live North or plan on heading this way, you might want to explore other options.

 Width: 255 MM